Smart Contract Cover

 It is also possible for Risk Assessors to "follow" other Members who they think are skilled in assessing smart contract security by staking NXM against contracts that others have already staked against.

-Members can stake value against any smart contract address.
+Members can stake value against any smart contract address and/or custodian.
 The 'Risk Assessment' interface of the Nexus Mutual application allows Members to stake available NXM tokens against a chosen smart contract address.
-The stake is then locked and can be unstaked at anytime subject to a 90-day withdrawal period.
+The stake is then locked and can be unstaked at anytime subject to a 30-day withdrawal period.